 Administration and governance at local level

-At local level, the provinces and municipalities have responsibilities in different areas and at different levels of the education system.
+At local level, the provinces and the municipalities have responsibilities in different areas and at different levels of the education system.

 Provinces and municipalities carry out their specific functions through dedicated educational offices (Assessorati).